44million/DockerGoTemplateScript/README.md

 # DGTS:
 A short, simple script to generate a new Go project with a Docker container, and a GitHub workflow built in.

-To quickly install copy and paste the following commands (without the `$`) into your terminal:
+To quickly get started, copy and paste the following commands (without the `$`) into your terminal:

 ```
 $ git clone https://github.com/QRX53/DockerGoTemplateScript/